AustinTSchaffer/AustinTSchaffer/README.md

 # Austin Schaffer

 Howdy, welcome to my GitHub profile!
-The sections below outline the projects that I update the most often, am the most proud of, or
+The sections below outline the projects that I update the most often, am the most proud of, or want to showcase for some other reason.

+Thanks for visiting! :wave:

 ## Notebook